charesbast/bookmarks-app-example/README.md

 Additional information:
 - The text input + button (forming together the CTA, call-to-action) is displayed on top on the list
 - When the link is submitted, its metadata is fetched using `https://noembed.com/` API.
-- If the link metadata can't be fetched (broken link), a notification is displayed to notify the user
+- If the link metadata can't be fetched (broken link), an error message is displayed

 ## 4 - Go to a bookmark edition page
 As a user on the home page